iggym/plaground-snippets/README.md

 Snippets for using in Xcode Playgrounds

 ## How to use the snippets
-* Copy the files to Custom code Snippets directory
+* Copy the snippet files to the Custom code Snippets directory
 * Restart Xcode
 * Scroll through the Code Snippet library or enter a search term into the filter field.
 * Drag from the Code Snippet library to your code.
 That's it :smile: